Like any first-time pregnant mom, I daydreamed about newborn life.

 Before I gave birth, I thought I’d do some freelance graphic design jobs to bring in extra income during maternity leave.
 I thought I could fit work in when my baby was sleeping and not doing much.

 Reality: I was so wrong.
+Clearly, I knew nothing about what maternity leave looks like.
 Even though we spend time sitting, holding, nursing and caring for a baby, that time isn’t “free.”
 He’s 100% dependent on you for every waking moment and doesn’t leave time for much else.

 If you want to take him somewhere, plan on spending so much time packing a diaper bag that, once it’s packed, you’d rather not leave.
 Your activities are planned around uncertain and ever-changing sleeping and eating schedules.